arbor-sim/arbor/doc/concepts/labels.rst

 Label dictionaries are used to create a cable-cell along with the :ref:`morphology <morph>` and a :ref:`decor <cablecell-decoration>`.
-The decorations can be painted or placed on the regions or locsets defined in the label dictionary by referring to their labels.
+The decorations can be painted or placed on the regions, locsets or iexpr defined in the label dictionary by referring to their labels.

 .. code-block:: python
    :caption: Example of a label dictionary in python: